DrEmpiricism/Optimize-Offline/README.md

 ### About Windows Capabilities and Packages ###

-The -Capabilities switch allows for the removal of Features on Demand (FOD) installed in the image and the -Packages switch allows for the removal of Windows Cabinet File Packages.
+The Capabilities parameter allows for the removal of Features on Demand (FOD) installed in the image and the Packages parameter allows for the removal of Windows Cabinet File Packages.

-Like with all removals, care must be taken when using either of these switches, primary the -Packages switch.
+Like with all removals, care must be taken when using either of these removal parameters, particularly the Packages parameter.
 Do not remove any Capability or Package if you are unaware of its impact on a live installation.
-It's recommended to read the  [Features on Demand Document](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities) to better understand their functions.
+It is recommended to read the  [Features on Demand Document](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities) to better understand their functions.

 ### About Registry Optimizations ###

 The -Registry switch applies an array of entries and values to the image registry hives designed to further enhance both the security of the default image as well as its usability and aesthetics.
-The script only applies those registry entries and values applicable to the image build being optimized and bypasses those that are unsupported.
+The module only applies those registry entries and values applicable to the image build being optimized and bypasses those that are unsupported.
 Conversely, Optimize-Offline will apply additional entries and values to accommodate any application removal or integration.
 Optimize-Offline does not apply any Group Policy entries that are not available in the specific image by default, as this would just add unnecessary bloat to the registry itself with zero functionality.

 A short list of some of the optimizations include: